Sponsor A Resident

 Rose

-Sophia, Blanche, Rose and Dorothy were rescued from one of the most difficult neglect cases we’ve been a part of.
+Sophia, Blanche, Rose, and Dorothy were rescued from one of the most difficult neglect cases we’ve been a part of.
 Over one hundred domestic ducks and geese had been dumped onto a private pond behind a restaurant out of state.
 Multiple rescue organizations worked to free the birds from freezing to death during one of the coldest months we’ve experienced in our region.
 These birds were frozen into the lake requiring folks to risk their lives in order to chisel them free.
-It took weeks to rescue every single one from the pond, meeting great resistance from the community and restaurant owners who were under the impression that all ducks wild and domestic could co-exist together.
-This is a huge misconception, leading to hundreds if not thousands of domestic waterfowl to be dumped into the wild every year.
+It took weeks to rescue every single one from the pond, meeting great resistance from the community and restaurant owners who were under the impression that all ducks (wild and domestic) could co-exist together.
+This is a huge misconception, leading to hundreds if not thousands of domestic waterfowl being dumped into the wild every year.
 The restaurant had been profiting from their existence on their lake, drawing patrons who bought t-shirts after purchasing food from gumball machines to feed the ducks.
-Unfortunately this was the only feed they had, leading to starvation and fighting for food.
-Each bird rescued required extensive quarantine, medical care for foot injuries, parasites and refeeding programs.
-Eventually they integrated into our flock never to have to worry about predators or their next meal again.
+Unfortunately, this was the only feed they had, leading to starvation and fighting for food.
+Each bird rescued required extensive quarantine, medical care for foot injuries, parasites, and refeeding programs.
+Eventually, they integrated into our flock never to have to worry about predators or their next meal again.

 Buff Orpington & Khaki Campbell Mixed Ducks